TejasShirsath/cafe-portfolio/README.md

 ## Usage

 Once the development server is running, open your web browser and visit `http://localhost:3000` to view the website.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## License